Admors/Admors/README.md

 ---
 <div align="center" style="font-size: 18px;">
-    <p>I am a classic computer game player passionate about computer science. 👀🍕</p>
+    <p>I am a classic Student Developer passionate about computer science. 👀🍕</p>
-    <p>You have a project for me, contact me in the discord explaining you need 👈</p>
+    <p>Do you have an interesting project ?
+Contact me and let's create it together. 🐣</p>
 </div>

 <h2 align="center"> 💻 Languages & Technologies </h2>